A polar complex for locally free sheaves: Logarithmic forms

 The trace map commutes with the de Rham differential (but does not respect multiplication of forms) and there is a projection formula involving the trace and the pull-back maps on rational differential forms.
 If $f\!:V'\to V$ is a generically finite dominant morphism of irreducible varieties then we denote the trace map $\Tr_{k(V')/k(V)}$ on rational differential forms by $f_*$\,.
 When $f$ is finite and unramified, and the varieties $V$ and $V'$ are smooth, the trace of a regular form $\alpha'$ on $V'$ can be explicitly written at a point $x\in V$ as follows:

-For an arbitrary generically finite dominant morphism $f$ between smooth $V$ and $V'$, this formula determines the trace of a rational differential form on a non-empty open subset in $V$.
+For an arbitrary generically finite dominant morphism $f$ between smooth $V'$ and $V$, this formula determines the trace of a rational differential form on a non-empty open subset in $V$.

 If the morphism $f$ is generically finite and proper one can show that the trace $f_*\,\alpha'$ of a regular differential form $\alpha'$ on $V'$ is regular on $V$.
 To prove the latter\footnote{See \cite{Griff} for an analytic approach.} let us consider an open subset $U\subset V$ such that $f$ is finite over $U$.
 One can assume that the complement $V\smallsetminus U$ is of codimension at least two in $V$.
 Therefore, it suffices to show that $f_*\,\alpha'$ is regular in $U$.
-Without loss of generality, we can assume further that $f\!:f^{-1}(U)\to U$ is a Galois covering.
+Without loss of generality, we can assume further that $f\!:f^{-1}(U)\to U$ is a Galois covering (possibly, ramified).
+To show this, recall that any finite morphism is dominated by a Galois covering (that is, there exists a Galois covering of $U$ which factors through $f$).
+By lifting $\alpha'$ to such a Galois covering one gets then an equivalent problem.
+Therefore, we may simply assume that $f\!:f^{-1}(U)\to U$ is Galois.
 Consider now the form $f^*f_*\,\alpha'$ on $f^{-1}(U)$.
 This form is equal to a sum of Galois conjugates of $\alpha'$.
 (This is obviously so over an open subset of $U$, where $f$ is unramified; the equality for the whole of $U$ then follows.)
 The regularity of $\alpha'$ implies now the regularity of $f^*f_*\,\alpha'$.
 The desired assertion follows by noticing that $f^*f_*\,\alpha'$ is regular if and only if $f_*\,\alpha'$ is regular (on $U$ and, hence, on $V$).

 The next result says that also the logarithmicity of rational differential forms is preserved by the trace map.